-Influenza vaccination can reduce serious illness (such as lower respiratory tract infections requiring hospitalization) and death in people with COPD.
-(540-543) Only a few studies have evaluated exacerbations and they have shown significant reduction in the total number of exacerbations per vaccinated subject compared with those who received placebo.
-(540) Vaccines containing either killed or live inactivated viruses are recommended as they are more effective in elderly people with COPD.
-(545) Findings from a population-based study suggested that people with COPD, particularly the elderly, had decreased risk of ischemic heart disease when they were vaccinated with influenza vaccine over many years.
-(546) Occurrence of adverse reactions is generally mild and transient.
+Influenza vaccination can reduce serious illness (such as lower respiratory tract infections requiring hospitalization) (660) stroke, (661) and death in people with COPD.
+(662-665) Only a few studies have evaluated exacerbations and they have shown significant reduction in the total number of exacerbations per vaccinated subject compared with those who received placebo.
+(662) Vaccines containing either killed or live inactivated viruses are recommended (666) as they are more effective in elderly people with COPD.
+(667) The CDC recommends high-dose inactivated (HD-IIV3) and adjuvanted inactivated (alIV3) influenza vaccines as acceptable options for influenza vaccination in older adults.
+(668) Findings from a population-based study suggested that people with COPD, particularly the elderly, had decreased risk of ischemic heart disease when they were vaccinated with influenza vaccine over many years.
+(669) Occurrence of adverse reactions is generally mild and transient.